Module 4: What to Do and How to Do It

 If the professional checks more than one of the boxes in the “Risk Factors for Oral Disease” column, the infant or child should be considered at risk, and the professional should refer the infant or child to a dentist for an oral health examination and/or possible treatment.

-Physicians and other non-oral-health professionals may also refer to the caries-risk assessment form developed by the American Academy of Pediatric Dentistry to help classify tooth decay risk in infants and children on the basis of biological, protective, and clinical findings.
+Physicians and other non-oral-health professionals may also refer to the Oral Health Risk Assessment Tool developed by the American Academy of Pediatrics to help classify tooth decay risk in infants and children on the basis of biological, protective, and clinical findings.

 After completing the risk assessment, professionals should fill out the oral health risk assessment results section of the Oral Health Risk Assessment, Screening, and Follow-Up Recommendations form, which should then be kept in the infant’s or child’s health record.